FaresAlnamla/FaresAlnamla/README.md

 ## Current Direction

-I'm focused on applying NLP and predictive modeling to **healthcare and clinical data** — including clinical note analysis, medical text classification, and decision-support systems.
-I'm actively looking for internships in **AI for healthcare / Medical Data Science** where I can contribute to real-world impact while continuing to grow technically.
+I'm focused on building practical skills across the full data science spectrum — from exploratory data analysis and feature engineering to machine learning modeling and NLP pipelines.

+I'm actively looking for internship opportunities in Data Science, Machine Learning, or Artificial Intelligence where I can work on real datasets and contribute to meaningful, impact-driven projects.

 I'm currently deepening my skills in:

+- Machine learning modeling and predictive analytics
+- Data analysis, visualization, and insight extraction
-- Clinical NLP and medical text analysis
+- NLP techniques and text analysis pipelines
-- Working with structured and unstructured health data
-- Model interpretability and evaluation for high-stakes domains
+- Model interpretability and evaluation for real-world applications
-- Modern LLM fine-tuning and retrieval-augmented generation
+- Modern LLM concepts and retrieval-augmented generation
 ---

 ## Education